Part of the Technical Health audit

 Using an XHTML DOCTYPE on an HTML5 page.
 If your page uses HTML5 features but declares an XHTML 1.0 DOCTYPE, validators will flag errors.
 Use the HTML5 DOCTYPE for modern pages.

 Assuming the CMS handles it.
-Most CMS platforms do include the DOCTYPE, but custom themes or page builders can override the default template.
+Most CMS platforms do include the DOCTYPE, but custom themes or page builders can swap the default template.
 Check the actual HTML output, not just the template settings.

 How to verify the fix

-You can also check the rendering mode in your browser's console by typing document.compatMode.
+You can also check the draw mode in your browser's console by typing document.compatMode.
 It should return 'CSS1Compat' for standards mode.
 If it returns 'BackCompat,' the page is in quirks mode.

 The bottom line

 The DOCTYPE is one line of HTML that controls how the entire page renders.
-Without it, browsers fall back to 1990s rendering rules that break modern layouts.
-Add <!DOCTYPE html> as the first line of every page.
+Without it, browsers fall back to 1990s draw rules that break modern layouts.
+Add <!DOCTYPE html> as the first line of each page.
 It takes seconds and eliminates an entire class of cross-browser issues.

 Example findings from a scan